Shriinivas/shapekeyimport/README.md

 <a href=https://youtu.be/XMimQfQR_ss> This video</a> provides a more detailed overview of the add-on and the various options available

 # Limitations
-The import functionality does not support the SVG transforms (a work-around maybe to convert the shapes <br>
-to paths first before transformation) and some other features available in the standard svg import add-on<br>

 Exercise caution when using this add-on in production as it's in alpha stage<br>

 # Credits